HTC deals have been a tad expensive of late, but as retailers clear out space for the 2017 lineup you could grab a cheap mobile phone deal.

 No matter what people think about the One M9, HTC is a leader in design, and its handsets are always solid, well-built and reliable - and this is the best ever in terms of craftsmanship.

-Contract options have been phased out now for the HTC One M9, but you can buy the handset on its own then grab one of our cheap 30-day or 12-month SIM only deals.
+Contract options for the HTC One M9 have all but been phased out now or sell out almost immediately.
+We've included options for contracts or just buying the SIM-free phone upfront in our two comparison charts below.
+If you get it on its own, grab one of our cheap 30-day or 12-month SIM only deals.

 Techradar's HTC One M9 verdict